Experience a real life period drama as you explore life above and below stairs.

 When you start to feel peckish head to the Servants’ Hall Tea Room with its locally sourced menu including hot and cold meals, drinks and snacks.
 For light refreshments while you’re out and about there’s no better stop off than the Cart Yard Café, ideally located beside our horse themed children’s play area near the Stable Yard.
 Take inspiration from history at the shop where you can pick up jams and chutneys, wines, beers, books, garden gifts and more.

-- Meet the horses in the stable block
+- The resident horses in the stable block

-- Visit the service wing and meet Mrs Crocombe as she prepares food for the family (June - Sept)
+- Our service wing where you can meet Mrs Crocombe as she prepares food for the family (May - September)

 Before You Arrive